JasonHaley/agentcon-boston-workshop/labs/lab0/readme.md

 ```shell
 code .
 ```
 7. Verify Save Change automatically is turn on for you VS Code.
-File -> Settings -> Type "auto Save" in the search box.
+File -> Preferences -> Settings -> Type "auto save" in the search box.
 Ensure **onFocusChange** is selected,

 ![Auto Save](assets/lab0-img1.png)